Can a mouthpiece treat sleep apnea?

 Getting Diagnosed and Getting the Right Device

-- See your doctor — describe your symptoms (snoring, witnessed apnea, daytime fatigue, unrefreshing sleep)
+- See your doctor — describe your symptoms: snoring, witnessed apnea, daytime fatigue, unrefreshing sleep

 The Bottom Line

-It is not, however, a standard night guard.
+It is not a standard night guard.
 The two appliances serve different purposes, work by different mechanisms, and carry different regulatory requirements.
 If you need tooth protection from grinding, you need a night guard.
 If you need sleep apnea treatment, you need a clinician-prescribed MAD.
 If you need both — which is common — both need to be addressed with coordinated input from dental and medical professionals.

 For anyone whose primary concern is protecting their teeth from grinding pressure during sleep, the Reviv how-to-choose guide is the right starting point — or browse the full range of FDA-registered Class I appliances designed for tooth protection.
 For sleep apnea, please speak with your doctor.